 St. Sebastian’s believes in developing players at every level.
-In 2019 there were over 100 boys playing middle school or high school lacrosse.
+We typically have over 100 boys playing middle school or high school lacrosse.
 In addition to the Varsity team, St. Sebastian’s fields a Junior Varsity, a Third team (9th grade), a Fourth team (8th grade), and a Fifth team (7th grade).
 Each squad is coached by at least two full-time faculty members.

 Lacrosse at St. Sebastian’s began in the spring of 1981, forty years after the school’s founding.
 Since then the program has grown into a top contender in the Independent School League, the largest and most competitive prep school lacrosse league in New England.